my FreeBSD diary

 POP/IMAP (Dovecot): (docs: Dovecot)

 A POP server is not installed by default.
-I installed Dovecot from the ports collection (it does IMAP as well):
+I installed Dovecot from the ports collection (it supports IMAP as well):

 1. cd /usr/ports/mail/dovecot

-2. make install clean (again, this requires a live internet connection, and takes a while)
+2. make install clean (this requires a live internet connection, and takes a while)

 SQL (MySQL): (docs: MySQL)